Eddy98/Systems-Design-Fundamentals/README.md

 - **Rendezvous Hashing:** A type of hashing also coined highest random weight hashing.
 Allows for minimal re-distribution of mappings when a server goes down.

 - **SHA:** Short for "secure hash algorithm", the SHA is a collection fo cryptographic hash functions used in the industry.
 These days, SHA-3 is a popular choice to use in a system.

-Notes:

-Hashing is an action that you can perform to transform an arbitrary piece of data into a fixed size value, typically an integer value.
-For example when a group of clients hits a load balancer proxy server, we can hash the request that come in, and bucket the request to be routed to a specific server.
-One simple way to hash is to mod the some integer representation of the request by the number of servers.

-Hashing functions should have uniformity, evenly distributing the data values.
-Typically we do not write our own hashing functions.
-We use already created and popular hashing functions.
-When you are dealing with a large scale system, things get more complicated, things like server dying can happen, new servers come in, or server can get busier than others.

-For consistent hashing, you can thin about it non-linearly, where servers are positioned on a circle, requests move clockwise or counter-clockwise to get mapped to the first server they encounter.

 ![](./consistentHashing.PNG)